 Install the LockDown Browser

-Log in to myMason.gmu.edu, The bottom of the Home page has the link to download the software.
+Log in to myMason.gmu.edu, The bottom of the Home page and in the Tools menu has the link to download the software.

 Follow the on-screen prompts to download the correct Respondus browser for your computer (Windows or Mac).